packbackbooks/engineering-docs/careers/technical-engineer.md

 **Responsibilities:**

-- Define strategic technical initiatives
+- Defining strategic technical initiatives
-- Solve technical problems of the highest scope and complexity for the entire organization
+- Solving technical problems of the highest scope and complexity for the entire organization
-- Actively seek out and prioritize our toughest technical challenges with a goal of creating significant improvement
+- Actively seeking out and prioritize our toughest technical challenges with a goal of creating significant improvement
-- Define code quality standards and metrics
+- Defining code quality standards and metrics
-- Provide mentorship to Senior and Staff Engineers to help them grow in their technical responsibilities
+- Providing mentorship to Senior and Staff Engineers to help them grow in their technical responsibilities
-- Ensure the safety and reliability of Packback's technology
+- Ensuring the safety and reliability of Packback's technology
-- Manage projects across multiple years
+- Managing projects across multiple years